sylhare/sylhare.github.io/_posts/2022/2022-06-13-Graphql-api-client-in-react-component.md

 });
 ```

-Since you are making a http call, you need to wait for the result.
-Make sure your test is asynchronous and is waiting for
+Since you are making an HTTP call, you need to wait for the result.
-the call to be successful before asserting anything, or you'll get `undefined`.
+Make sure your test is asynchronous and is waiting for the call to be successful before asserting anything,
+or you'll get `undefined`.

 If you are working with GraphQL data, the best would be to have everything built from the schema you are consuming, so
 that your tests can be created from it ensuring you're dealing with the right interface.

 ## 🚚 Batching request

-When you need to combine, or merge multiple graphql operation into one call.
+When you need to combine or merge multiple GraphQL operations into one call.
 There's no need to add a new library or make complex manipulation of the GraphQL schemas because it's already included
 in the `graphql-request` library, and it's pretty neat.

 You can use it with `useQuery` or `useMutation`, the only difference if you want the call to happen on mount or
 triggered by an event.
-Bottom line, for query; _useQuery_, for mutation; _useMutation_.
+- Bottom line, for a query; _useQuery_, for mutation; _useMutation_.
 You could mix them but the `useQuery` has a cache by default which might produce some undesirable behaviour
 when trying to mutate something.